4 Sources

 .Related Stories

-Lenovo positions this laptop as a vertical AI solution targeting small businesses with its SMB Vertical AI Solution suite
+Lenovo positions this as a vertical AI solution for small businesses, introducing the SMB Vertical AI Solution suite designed specifically for the ThinkBook line

 .
-The system includes meeting transcription and multilingual captioning, with processing happening locally on the device rather than in the cloud3
+The suite includes on-device meeting transcription and multilingual captioning, with processing occurring locally on the hardware rather than in the cloud.
+This approach addresses privacy concerns for businesses handling confidential information during meetings4

 Navi